amalvpratish-2004/collab.ai/README.md

 *(To be updated as features are added)*

 - User authentication & authorization
+- Responsive, modern UI
 - Meeting creation
 - Agent creation with specializations of any kind
 - Real-time collaboration or updates with the agent and other users
 - Meeting summarisation and recording features
-- Responsive, modern UI
+- Payment features added for unlocking more features

 ---